KitQuietDev/rMeta/README.md

 > Real-time feedback, smart messaging, and file-level status reporting – all in one lightweight interface.

+# 📜 License Compliance
+rMeta honors open-source licenses and provides full attribution for all third-party libraries used.
+For details, see THIRD_PARTY.md.

 # 🌱 Want to Contribute?

 We’re modular.
 Every file type gets its own handler — and if you're adding a new one, there are patterns you can follow to make it clean, testable, and user-friendly.